Homotopies in Grothendieck fibrations: The homotopy 2-category

-In fact, strictly speaking, the 2-categorical structure in Theorem~\ref{thm:2cat} is associated to a particular $\wedgeq$-cleavage of $\fib{HoF_\fb(\C_\fb)}$ (see \S\ref{subsec:c-htpy-canon}).
-For now, we do not care very much what this $\wedgeq$-cleavage is, but it will be convenient for us to make a particular choice of terminal object $\top_B$ and equality objects $\Eq_B$.
+Strictly speaking, the 2-categorical structure in Theorem~\ref{thm:2cat} is associated to a particular $\wedgeq$-cleavage of $\fib{HoF_\fb(\C_\fb)}$ (see \S\ref{subsec:c-htpy-canon}).
+Let us fix certain choices in this cleavage -- most importantly, of equality objects -- which will be convenient.